-The Patterson School encourages all our students to consider internships as a means to enhance their exposure to career opportunities, learn valuable skills, increase networking, and further develop their resumes.
+The Patterson School encourages all students to consider internships as a means to enhance their exposure to career opportunities, learn valuable skills, increase networking, and further develop their resumes.

 Furthermore, we do not offer course credit for internships.
 The reasoning behind this is two-fold: first, it can enable students to be more flexible in the experiences they seek; second, it saves our students money since they are not required to be registered (and pay tuition) for the summer term.
 Our view is that the experience is what is most valuable, not academic "credit."

-Recent Patterson School students interned at US diplomatic missions in Addis Ababa, Dakar, Singapore, Vilnius, Brussels, The Hague, Paris, and Skopje; in Tokyo at the German Embassy and Beijing at the UK Embassy; in the Canadian Parliament and the Asamblea Legislativa de Costa Rica; with non-governmental organizations in Chile, Honduras, Nicaragua, Romania, Switzerland, Kenya, Rwanda, India, and Cambodia; with multilateral organizations such as the United Nations, International Organization for Migration, African Development Bank and the Inter-American Development Bank.
+Recent Patterson School students interned at US diplomatic missions in Adana, Dakar, Doha, Guangzhou,The Hague, Paris, Skopje, Vientiane and Vilnius; in Beijing at the UK Embassy and in Washington at the Kyrgyz Embassy; in the Canadian Parliament and the Asamblea Legislativa de Costa Rica; with non-governmental organizations in Chile, Costa Rica, Honduras, India, Israel, Nicaragua, Romania, South Africa, Switzerland, Rwanda; with multilateral organizations such as the United Nations, International Organization for Migration, African Development Bank and the Inter-American Development Bank.

 Students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, OPIC and CIA.
 Equally popular are stints at think tanks like CSIS, the CATO Institute, or the Atlantic Council.
 Others students spread across the United States with business organizations (such as Alltech, Northrop Grumman, World Trade Centers), NGOs (Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.